jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 sqlite> .schema Album
 ```

-Continue using .help, .table, .schema look at some of the other tables.
+If you don't specify a table the .schema command will return the schema for all tables in the database.
-Go crazy, explore it all!
+Take some time to explore it all!

 **Leaving the Database**
 --------------------